mosip/documentation/docs/pre-registration-user-guide.md

 1. On **Your Applications** page, select the check box for the applicable applicant.
 2. Click **Book/Modify Appointment** to re-book an appointment.
 3. The user can select any appointment date available and the appointment slot available
-4. An user cannot Re-book the appointment if the appointment booking is less than 48 hours (configurable) from time of booking
+4. An user cannot Re-book the appointment if the appointment booking is less than 48 hours (configurable) from the time of booking